What the BRIEF-2 Measures — and What It Doesn't

 BRIEF-2 · Shift + Self-Monitor Primary · AU Context

 The BRIEF-2 was completed by [Student]'s parent/caregiver and classroom teacher.
-Results indicated significant elevations on the Behavior Regulation Index (BRI) across both informants, driven primarily by Shift (Parent T=[##]; Teacher T=[##]) and Self-Monitor (Parent T=[##]; Teacher T=[##]), with Emotional Control also elevated (Parent T=[##]; Teacher T=[##]).
-The Metacognition Index (MI) was [within average limits / mildly elevated] (Parent T=[##]; Teacher T=[##]), indicating that [Student]'s greatest executive functioning challenges involve cognitive flexibility and social self-awareness rather than task management and organization per se.
+Results indicated significant elevations on the Emotion Regulation Index (ERI) across both informants, driven primarily by Shift (Parent T=[##]; Teacher T=[##]) and Emotional Control (Parent T=[##]; Teacher T=[##]), with Self-Monitor also elevated within the BRI (Parent T=[##]; Teacher T=[##]).
+The Cognitive Regulation Index (CRI) was [within typical limits / mildly elevated] (Parent T=[##]; Teacher T=[##]), indicating that [Student]'s greatest executive functioning challenges involve cognitive flexibility and social self-awareness rather than task management and organization per se.
 The highly elevated Shift scale is consistent with [his/her/their] observed difficulty tolerating changes in routine, transitioning between activities, and adapting when plans change unexpectedly.
 Elevated Self-Monitor scores reflect [his/her/their] limited awareness of the impact of [his/her/their] behavior on others in the classroom setting.
 These executive functioning characteristics are educationally significant, as they affect [Student]'s ability to participate in the dynamic, unpredictable demands of a school day and to navigate social interactions with peers and adults without significant support.

 ED — Emotional Regulation FIE Narrative